They show you what they want. In under two minutes.

 Remove Tax ID from onboarding step 2, move demo access earlier

-React, Vue, Svelte, vanilla JS — if it runs in a browser, Diffable works.
+React, Vue, Svelte, vanilla JS.
+If it renders in a browser, it works.